tomzx/blog.tomrochette.com-content/agi/learning/article.md

 * Experiment
 * Generate questions and answer them
 * Organize my understanding
+* Teach others to discover flaws in my own understanding

+# Ways to learn
+* Segment problems into subproblems and tackle them individually (divide and conquer)
+* Start from where you are and slowly work toward your objective ("forward kinetics")
+* Start from your objective and slowly work toward where you are ("reverse kinetics")

+# Pólya's method
+* Understand the problem
+* Obtain a plan
+* Carry out the plan
+* Look back at the solution

 # Applications
 ## How would you optimize learning about 100+ topics on Wikipedia?